 There are three methods to start a project in Simulx: create a new project, open an existing project and import a project from Monolix.
 To import a project from Monolix is as simple as clicking on the button “Import from Monolix” in the Simulx home tab.
 It is the easiest way to build a simulation scenario, because everything to run a simulation is automatically ready.
 As a result, it saves a lot of time.
 It is always possible to modify current simulation elements, define new ones and change the scenario so the flexibility of Simulx is not compromised.

 Simulx project structure

-Importing a project from Monolix creates a Simulx project with all elements that used in the model automatically generated in the Definition tab.
+Importing a project from Monolix creates a Simulx project with all elements that could be useful for simulating the model automatically generated in the Definition tab:

 - Model, population parameters and individual parameters estimates and output variables are imported from Monolix.

 - Occasions, covariates, treatments and regressors are imported from the dataset.

 Moreover, exploration and simulation scenarios are set and ready to run.
 They contain one exploration group to simulate a typical individual (in the exploration tab) and one simulation group to re-simulate the Monolix project (in the simulation tab).

 Default simulation elements